What is shoulder instability?

 Suggestions for treating shoulder instability

 Treatment options depend on the severity and nature of the instability ie which specific tissues in the shoulder joint are deficient.
-Remedial massage therapy and osteopathy will help reduce the presence of painful trigger points around the joint.
+Remedial massage therapy, osteopathy, physiotherapy and myotherapy will help reduce the presence of painful trigger points around the joint.
 In addition your osteopath will tailor a program of exercises to restore the muscular component of the instability.

 In severe cases, reconstructive surgery is often required to restore the integrity to the deep ligaments of the shoulder joint.